 PWD = person with diabetes

-Halloween doesn’t need to be just associated with eating sweets, and before we give you our tips for knocking on doors Trick or Treating, here are our alternative suggestions for fun Halloween experiences.
+Halloween doesn’t need to be just associated with eating sweets, and before we give you our tips for knocking on doors Trick or Treating, here's our top 8 suggestions for fun Halloween experiences.

 1. Visit a Pick Your Own pumpkin patch